dcl-2017-04/curriculum/docs/spatial-basics.md

     #>  - attr(*, "class")= chr [1:3] "XY" "MULTIPOLYGON" "sfg"
     ```

+    This is a county made up of three non-contiguous pieces.

 -   The second-level list is not used in this dataset, but is needed when you have a landmass that contains an lake.
 (Or a landmass that contains an lake which has an island which has a pond).

 -   Each row of the matrix gives the location of a point on the boundary of the polygon.